carpentries-incubator/machine-learning-neural-python/episodes/04-create_net.md

 The problem with both of these is that they suffered from a problem called [model saturation](https://vigir.missouri.edu/~gdesouza/Research/Conference_CDs/IEEE_SSCI_2015/data/7560b423.pdf).
 This is where very high or very low values are put into the activation function, where the gradient of the line is almost flat.
 This leads to very slow learning rates (it can take a long time to train models with these activation functions).

-Another very popular activation function that tries to tackle this is the rectified linear unit (ReLU) function.
+One popular activation function that tries to tackle this is the rectified linear unit (ReLU) function.
 This has 0 if the input is negative (inactive) and just gives back the input if it is positive (a measure of how active it is - the metaphor gets rather stretched here).
 This is much faster at training and gives very good performance, but still suffers model saturation on the negative side.
 Researchers have tried to get round this with functions like 'leaky' ReLU, where instead of returning 0, negative inputs are multiplied by a very small number.

 ![](fig/ActivationFunctions.png){alt='Activation functions' width="600px"}